-Alessandro Parlanti was born in Rome in 1862.
+Alessandro Parlanti was born in Rome in 1862 on 17th October.
 Having worked at the Nelli foundry in Rome, he set up his own business in 1890, advertising as an Artistic Foundry using the Cera Perduta Process, with Colossals & Small Castings executed in any kind of metal.

 This was a period of great change in Alessandro’s life, as he had become a father for the first time in 1889 with the birth of a boy, Riccardo, followed in 1890 with the birth of twin daughters Ada and Linda, all of the children being born in Bolsena, Italy.
 Alessandro’s father (Antonio) and his wife (Cesira) were also born in Bolsena.